jfjlaros/max7301/docs/example.rst

     python host.py

 This script checks the state of button 1 every second.
 If it is pressed at the moment of checking, a short pulse will be send to the LED.
-This means that if the button is pressed and released between two consecutive checks, nothing is registered.
+Note that if the button was pressed and released between two consecutive checks, nothing is registered.
 Furthermore, if the button is pressed for a longer period, multiple pulses will be send to the LED.

-For button 2, the script checks whether a transition has occurred, this transition will be registered even if the button is pressed and released between two consecutive checks.
-Also, the release of the button is registered as a transition, so the LED will flash upon release of the button as well.
+For button 2, the script checks whether a transition has occurred and sends three short pulses to the LED if this has happened.
+This transition will be registered even if the button is pressed and released between two consecutive checks.
+Also, the release of the button is registered as a transition, so the LED will flash upon release of this button as well.

 .. _sketch: https://github.com/jfjlaros/max7301/blob/master/device/src/device.ino